 This clinical trial the possibility of establishing a Community Living Labs (CoLLab) Learning Health System to facilitate access to prostate health Risk, Education, and Assessment in the Community with Help (REACH) services in Black men and compares the impact to American Legion Posts with no CoLLab set up at the individual and community levels.
 Cancer is the second leading cause of death for Black men and Black men are less likely to receive prostate cancer screening.
 CoLLab Learning Health System utilizes community health workers (CHW) that are well-trained to form a bridge between communities and clinicians.
 In fact, Black men who work with CHW's typically have better access to health services, gain knowledge about cancer, cancer prevention, treatment and may have better overall health outcomes.
 Establishing a CoLLab Learning Health System at American Legion Posts may improve access to clinical trials and prostate cancer services in Black men.

-Building Community Living Labs in Black Communities to Advance Prostate Health Equity and Reduce Prostate Cancer Disparities in Black Men
+Building Community Living Labs (CoLLab) in Black Communities with the Goal of Advancing Prostate Health Equity and Reducing Prostate Cancer Disparities in Black Men

 Researchers look for people who fit a certain description, called eligibility criteria.
 Some examples of these criteria are a person's general health condition or prior treatments.